diadem-platform/diadem-docs/docs/source/science/calculators/ip_estimator.rst

           :width: 500px
           :align: center

-The deviation between the reference (`QuantumPatch`) and the given method dio not exceed than 50 meV.
+The deviation between the reference (`QuantumPatch`) and the given method does not exceed 50 meV.

 References
 ----------